A survey of group actions on 4-manifolds: Update of problems from the 1984 Transformation Groups Conference

 \section{Update of problems from the 1984 Transformation Groups Conference}

-Here we briefly comment on the status of problems related to $4-manifolds $from the 1984 Boulder conference, edited by Schultz \cite{Schultz1985}.
+Here we briefly comment on the status of problems related to $4$--manifolds from the 1984 Boulder conference, edited by Schultz \cite{Schultz1985}.

-\begin{problem}[6.10] What algebraic properties must a knotted $2$--sphere $K$ in $S^{4}$ satisfy if it is fixed (or invariant) under a $C_{m}$ action? \end{problem} \textbf{Update 2009:} No particular progress known. \begin{problem}[6.11] What is the complete topological classification of $4$--manifolds with effective $T^{2}$ actions? \end{problem} \textbf{Update 2009:} No further progress beyond the work of Pao.
-It is the cases with nonsimply connected orbit space that are of interest. \begin{problem}[6.12] If $S^{1}$ acts smoothly on a homotopy $4$--sphere $\Sigma$, is $\Sigma$ diffeomorphic to $S^{4}$? \end{problem} \textbf{Update 2009:} The answer is yes by the early work of Fintushel and the positive resolution of the classical Poincar\'e Conjecture by Perelman. \begin{problem}[6.13] Does there exist an exotic $\mathbb{R}^{4}$ with no smooth effective finite groups actions? \end{problem} \textbf{Update 2009:} Taylor \cite{Taylor1999} has constructed examples of fake $\mathbb{R}^{4}$s on which the circle group cannot act smoothly.
-Taylor also notes that at least some fake $\mathbb{R}^{4}$s do have nontrivial smooth symmetries. \begin{problem}[6.14] Are there exotic free $C_{p}$ actions on $S^{1}\times S^{3}$, where $p$ is an odd prime? \end{problem} \textbf{Update 2009:} No known progress. \begin{problem}[6.15 (Cappell)] The Cappell-Shaneson example of an exotic smooth $\mathbb{R}P^{4}$ defines a differentiably nonlinear involution on some homotopy $4$--sphere $\Sigma$.
-Is $\Sigma^{4}$ an exotic homotopy $4$--sphere? \end{problem} \textbf{Update 2009:}
+\begin{problem}[6.10] What algebraic properties must a knotted $2$--sphere $K$ in $S^{4}$ satisfy if it is fixed (or invariant) under a $C_{m}$ action? \end{problem} \textbf{Update:} No particular progress known. \begin{problem}[6.11] What is the complete topological classification of $4$--manifolds with effective $T^{2}$ actions? \end{problem} \textbf{Update:} No further progress beyond the work of Pao \cite{Pao1977a,Pao1977b}.
+It is the cases with nonsimply connected orbit space that are of interest. \begin{problem}[6.12] If $S^{1}$ acts smoothly on a homotopy $4$--sphere $\Sigma$, is $\Sigma$ diffeomorphic to $S^{4}$? \end{problem} \textbf{Update:} The answer is yes by the early work of Fintushel \cite{Fintushel1976} and the positive resolution of the classical Poincar\'e Conjecture by Perelman. \begin{problem}[6.13] Does there exist an exotic $\mathbb{R}^{4}$ with no smooth effective finite groups actions? \end{problem} \textbf{Update:} Taylor \cite{Taylor1999} has constructed examples of fake $\mathbb{R}^{4}$s on which the circle group cannot act smoothly.
+Taylor also notes that at least some fake $\mathbb{R}^{4}$s do have nontrivial smooth symmetries. \begin{problem}[6.14] Are there exotic free $C_{p}$ actions on $S^{1}\times S^{3}$, where $p$ is an odd prime? \end{problem} \textbf{Update:} {Khan \cite{KhanArXiv2014} has developed a surgery-theoretic classification of actions on $S^{1}\times S^{n}$ whose existence portion, specialized to dimension $4$, shows that such exotic actions do exist.} \begin{problem}[6.15 (Cappell)] The Cappell-Shaneson example of an exotic smooth $\mathbb{R}P^{4}$ defines a differentiably nonlinear involution on some homotopy $4$--sphere $\Sigma$.
+Is $\Sigma^{4}$ an exotic homotopy $4$--sphere? \end{problem} \textbf{Update:} Gompf \cite{Gompf1991} showed that the simplest one of the Cappell-Shaneson examples does yield an exotic involution on the standard smooth $4$-sphere.
+More recently Akbulut \cite{Akbulut2010} has shown that the members of an infinite family of the Cappell-Shaneson spheres are all diffeomorphic to the standard sphere by showing that they are diffeomorphic to the simplest one, previously dealt with by Gompf. {Subsequently Gompf \cite{Gompf2010} has shown that a yet larger family of such examples also yields standard $4$-spheres.}